apache/accumulo-website/pages/related-projects.md

 #### Timely

-[Timely](https://nationalsecurityagency.github.io/timely/) : A secure time series database based on Accumulo and Grafana.
+[Timely](https://nationalsecurityagency.github.io/timely/) is a secure time series database based on Accumulo and Grafana.

 #### Uno and Muchos